-TRUST ME is a documentary that explores manipulation and misinformation at the intersection of human nature and information technology and explains how that drives a need for media literacy.
+TRUST ME is an educational documentary including 15 teachable segments for the classroom.
+The film explores manipulation and misinformation at the intersection of human nature and information technology and explains how that drives a need for media literacy.
 Using stories, fact-based information and expert input, TRUST ME answers the question: “The world is doomed.
 Or, is it?”
 The film is produced by the Getting Better Foundation, whose mission is to build trust using the truth.

 “…we need to have confidence that improvement is possible.
 Today’s information diet tends to work against these goals, and it’s essential that we understand how people learn about current affairs and how we can enhance their knowledge about the present and hope for the future.
 Trust Me is a vivid, engaging, and penetrating portrait of these vital issues.”